goblimey/scaffolder/README.md

    git commit -m "initial version"

 That records the files in their current state, but only in the local repository.
-To get them onto the Github, push the current state of the repository:

-    git push

-If you haven't configured git with your Github user name and password, it will ask you to supply them every time you do this.

 Actually, since all of the other files are created from the scaffold.json, that's really the only one you need to commit.
 If you tweak any of the other files, you should add and commit them too.
-You certainly shouldn't commit anything in directory called "generated", because the file will be overwritten every time you rerun the scaffolder, and you will have to commit again.
+You certainly shouldn't commit anything in directory called "generated", because that's overwritten every time you rerun the scaffolder.

-And never forget that nothing gets onto the public Github until you do a "git push".

-Whenever you change a file, add it and commit again with a suitable comment, for example, if you edited the JSON spec to add a field "lastvaccinated" to the cat table:
+If one of the files that you have committed to the repository gets wrecked, you can restore it to the last commit:

-    git add scaffold.json
+    git checkout views/html/index.html

+If you are not planning to publish your project, keeping the local repository up to date may be enough.
+To update the public version on the Github, push the current state of the repository:

-    git commit -m "added extra field lastvaccinated" git push
+    git push

-The generated code includes tests which are run by the test script test.sh (or test.bat on Windows).
-This can run unit test, integration or (by default) both.
-NOTE that some integration tests use the real database.
-If you run them, any data that you have set up with the web server will be trashed.

-    $ ./test.sh unit

-runs just the unit tests, and that's safe.
+If you haven't configured git with your Github user name and password, it will ask you to supply them every time you push your changes.

-General Principles of the Design
+Principles of the Design
 =====================================

 Given a description of a database, the scaffolder writes a Go program that creates the database